 Similar to plantar fasciitis, it is often the ligament or tendon being strained that causes the pain not the spur itself.
 The bone spur results from a strong pull of the tendon or ligament on the bone.
 In response the bone grows in the direction of the pull.
 By stretching and supporting the tendon or ligament through arch or ankle supports, the pain will resolve.
 The spur will harmlessly remain, but the pain will go away.

 So don’t worry—having a diagnosis of a bone spur does not necessarily mean surgery.
 There’s no reason to put off that appointment any longer!
 Let Podiatry Care Specialists, PC in southeastern PA help you take care of and ease your foot and ankle pain.
-We have offices in Newtown Square, West Chester, Audubon and Exton.
-You can visit us at one of those locations, or use our website to make an appointment.
-You can also reach us simply by calling direct at (877) 905-5907.
+We have offices in Newtown Square, West Chester and Exton.
+Contact us at (610) 431- 0200 or use the contact us form on our website to make an appointment.
 Don’t let heel pain hinder you—call today!

 Photo Credit: samuiblue via freedigitalphotos.net